-HMS design drawings are to be sealed by a registered professional engineer licensed to practice in the Province of Ontario, with a minimum of 5 years of experience in the design of hydrodynamic mixing systems.
+HMS design drawings are to be sealed by a registered Professional Engineer, with a minimum of 5 years of experience in the design of hydrodynamic mixing systems.

 Water Storage Tank Data

 The following physical and operating data shall be used for the design of the HMS for Musselman’s Lake Elevated Tank.